Trojan0101/poc-web-app/README.md

 ### Database:

 - Start postgresql in local or in cloud, and create a database.
-- Modify the properties for database in the **application.properties** file.
+- Modify the properties for database in the **application.yml** file.

 ### Google Maps: